• English

 What is the problem without Self-Service?

-Without a self-service option, it makes customers more likely to tie up your support team with questions.
-With self-service, it’s possible to send customers somewhere that answers are easily and readily available.
+Without a self-service option, it makes customers more likely to tie up your sales team with questions.
+With self-service, it’s possible to send customers somewhere that your product portfolio is easily and readily available.

 Emailing has made it easier to communicate quickly with users, but it takes time that the customer may not have or be willing to sacrifice.
 Email may also get lost in the shuffle of hundreds of other issues your support team is working on.